BOND REFERENDUM BASICS

 If you have already applied to vote by mail, you will receive a ballot in the mail a few weeks before the election.

 If you want to vote by mail but haven’t yet signed up, complete and submit a Vote-By-Mail ballot application.
-The mailed application must arrive at the Burlington County Clerk’s Office no later than March 4 to receive your ballot in the mail.
+The mailed application must arrive at the Burlington County Clerk’s Office a week ahead of the election date to receive your ballot in the mail.

-Voters may apply for a ballot in person at the County Clerk's Office anytime up to 3 p.m. on March 10, the day before the election.
+Voters may apply for a ballot in person at the County Clerk's Office anytime up to 3 p.m. the day before the election.